drew-gill/Medical-Tool-Retrieval-App/README.md

    * Requires MongoDB uri in order to function properly
 3. Chart.js
    * No key requried, just make sure to use `npm install` from the root folder
-4. Speech-to-Text
-   * Key information along with other important fields can be found within the service_key.json file

 ## Environmental Variables
 The following environmental variables should be considered: